renatobjr/todo_node_mongo_cypress/README.md

 # Docker compose
 docker-compose up
 ```
-To running the tests or wirting somenthing new in other terminal you call the follow command:
+To running the tests or wrinting somenthing new in other terminal you call the follow command:
 ```
 # npx
 npx cypress open